Covariant representations for possibly singular actions on C*-algebras: Covariant representations

 \subsection{$C^*$-and $W^*$-dynamical systems}

 \mlabel{subsec:2.1}

-For a $C^*$-algebra $\cA$ there are two natural topologies for its automorphism group $\Aut(\cA)$ with respect to which it is a topological group.
-The {\it norm topology} of $\cB(\cA)\supseteq\Aut(\cA)$, and the {\it strong topology}.
-In the strong topology, the open neighborhoods of a $\rho_0\in \Aut(\cA)$ are
+For a $C^*$-algebra $\cA,$ as $\Aut(\cA)\subset\cB(\cA),$ there are two natural topologies for its automorphism group $\Aut(\cA)$ with respect to which it is a topological group.
+The norm topology of $\cB(\cA)\supset\Aut(\cA)$, and the \strong topology.

-for $\varepsilon>0$, $A_i\in\cA$ and $n\in\N$.
 Therefore if we want a topological group $G$ to act on $\cA$, it is natural to look for homomorphisms $\alpha \: G \to \Aut(\cA)$, $g\mapsto\alpha_g$, which are continuous with respect to one of these two topologies.
-The norm topology is too restrictive for most applications, hence one normally requires continuity with respect to the strong topology.
-We fix some terminology: \begin{defn}\mlabel{def:1.1} A {\it $C^*$-action} is a triple $(\cA, G, \alpha)$, where $\cA$ is a $C^*$-algebra, $G$ is a topological group and $\alpha \: G \to \Aut(\cA)$ is a homomorphism (which is not assumed to have any continuity property).
-If $\alpha$ is {\it strongly continuous}, i.e. for every $A \in \cA$, the orbit map $\alpha^A \: G \to \cA,$ $g \mapsto \alpha_g(A)$ is continuous, we call $(\cA, G, \alpha)$ a {\it $C^*$-dynamical system} (cf.~\cite{Pe89}, \cite[Def.~2.7.1]{BR02}).
-The {\it usual case} will mean that the action is strongly continuous and the group $G$ is locally compact.
-A {\it singular} action is one which is not the usual case.
+The norm topology is too restrictive for most applications, hence one normally requires continuity with respect to the \strong topology.
+We fix some terminology: \begin{defn}\mlabel{def:1.1} \begin{itemize} \item[(i)] A (discrete group) {\it $C^*$-action} is a triple $(\cA, G, \alpha)$, where $\cA$ is a $C^*$-algebra, $G$ is a topological group and $\alpha \: G \to \Aut(\cA)$ is a homomorphism, which is not assumed to have any continuity property.
+We will usually omit the ``discrete group''. \item[(ii)] If $\alpha \: G \to \Aut(\cA)$ is {\it \strong continuous}, i.e. for every point $A \in \cA$, the orbit map $\alpha^A \: G \to \cA,$ $g \mapsto \alpha_g(A)$ is continuous, we call $(\cA, G, \alpha)$ a {\it $C^*$-dynamical system} (cf.~\cite{Pe89}, \cite[Def.~2.7.1]{BR02}).
+The {\it \usual case} will mean that the action is \strong continuous and the group $G$ is locally compact.
+A {\it singular} action is one which is not the \usual case. \item[(iii)] A $C^*$-action $(\cA, G, \alpha)$ has a dual action $\alpha^*:G\to\cB(\cA^*)$ by isometries on the topological dual $\cA^*$ given by